bernardopacini/ReadTheRecipe/source/casserole/tunaNoodle.rst

 Notes
 -----

-Farfalle is a great pasta option.
+Most short pasta works well in this dish, but farfalle is a personal favorite.